 4. The jobs that are super linear are often insanely competitive and crowded on the way up.
 The jobs that are dreamy but hard to get often involve extraordinary talent and dedication, along with a lengthy filtering process.

 Know yourself and decide what you’re good at and choose accordingly.
 Accept the fact there is no easy way out of this.
 You must work through the dip to reap the benefits of passing where your classmates have failed.
 There is no other choice.
 Everybody is way too optimistic about this and often get hit with a serious dose of reality when they face real unemployment.
 Even parents hooking it all up for you is still not making it because you lose your autonomy to them.
 Making your own way in this world will always be fully dependent on you.

 Not just women, but guys too.
 This is advice for guys my age.
-Some legitimately believe marrying a rich guy they don't love will fulfill them.
+Some women legitimately believe marrying a rich guy they don’t love will fulfil them.
 Others believe they can change men.
-Many people in our society are not self-aware and think logical rational dollars will fully be able to fulfill their souls.
+Many people in our society are not self-aware and think logically rational dollars will fully be able to fulfil their souls.
 It won’t, we need a balance of both love and material expectations met to be happy.

 Date somebody who’s realistic and well-adjusted and never pander to a girl who doesn’t have an accurate perspective on what love is actually supposed to be.
 Not all women are like this obviously but society has brainwashed quite a few women (and men too) to adhere to false gender stereotypes.
 Be fully aware of this and protect your heart.
 If you give it away too many times it will become broken and you won’t be able to love properly anymore.

 6. If you want to be rich, famous, or attempt something risky, be willing to fight tooth and nail for it before the age of 30, don’t wait.
 Be willing to starve and live way worse than most of your peers if necessary during the dip.